 Public-private partnerships are regulated by Law on Concessions (Official Gazette of Montenegro no. 8/2009 – “Concessions Law”) and Law on participation of private sector in performing public authority (Official Gazette of Republic Montenegro no. 20/2002 – “PPS Law”).
 At the time of drafting this information there is no specific PPP legislation in place in Montenegro, even though draft law on PPPs is in the pipeline.

-For this reason PPPs are regulated as concessions until entry into force of the sector specific law, which is expected to be adopted first quarter of 2018.
+For this reason PPPs are regulated as concessions until entry into force of the sector specific law, which is expected to be adopted in 2019.

 Concessions are awarded on a basis of annual plan which is devised either by the Government or municipalities, depending on their right to dispose with assets in accordance with SP Law.
 Plans are published on websites of the Government or municipality.